pandacloud1/DEVOPS/Terraform/backend/file.md

 terraform destroy --auto-approve
 ```

----

-## 🧠 Notes & Best Practices
+## Note:

-- ✅ Once the backend is configured, your state file will be stored in S3 and locked via DynamoDB.
+- Once the backend is configured, your state file will be stored in S3 and locked via DynamoDB.
-- ✅ You can safely delete the local `.tfstate` file after migration.
+- You can safely delete the local `.tfstate` file after migration.
-- 🔐 If the state file gets locked (e.g., due to an interrupted apply), unlock it using:
+- If the state file gets locked (e.g., due to an interrupted apply), unlock it using:
   ```bash
   terraform force-unlock <LOCK_ID>
   ```